MeenalJy/to-do-app/README.md

 We use GitHub Actions to automate the deployment of this web app.
 The app is hosted using GitHub Pages, and changes pushed to the `main` branch are automatically deployed.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m "Add your feature"`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Create a pull request to merge your changes into the `main` branch.

 ## License